81Forge

 Learn the market in public.

-Customer calls, sharper positioning, and honest go-to-market practice that fits an early team.
+Customer calls, sharper positioning, and honest go-to-market practice that fits an early team in the Great Lakes, Appalachia, and the communities around them.

 Sustain